 Some activities are not safe during recovery

-The crate is a handy tool if used well: While your dog is shut inside, he or she cannot run, jump or access stairs, other dogs, balls or slick flooring.
+The crate is a handy tool if used well: While your dog is shut inside, they cannot run, jump or access stairs, other dogs, balls or slick flooring.
 However, you must also keep your dog safe outside the crate.
-At the very least, you will need to get your dog outside for toileting several times a day (i.e. to pee and poo).
-You may also need to bring your dog out of the crate for various other reasons, including for brushing, perhaps to sit together now and again, and eventually to start short lead-walks.
+At the very least, you’ll need to get them outside for toileting several times a day (i.e. to pee and poo), and eventually to start short lead-walks.

 Above: There is little point in putting your dog on crate-rest if you do not also control his activity during periods spent outside the crate.
 For safety, jumping about must be avoided until very late in recovery.

 Many dogs will dash about as soon as they are released from the crate.
 Some will make a bee-line for the sofa and jump straight up, perhaps without hesitation.
 Even if your dog usually walks about the room calmly, they might dash across the house unexpectedly, for example in response to the doorbell.
 It’s therefore essential to keep close control over your dog whenever they are outside the crate.

 Above: Dogs are not allowed to jump on or off the sofa during the crate-rest period.
 Watch out – many dogs expect to be allowed on the furniture, and will make straight for the sofa on being released from their crate.

 Do keep your recovering dog on a fixed-length lead whenever outdoors.